Oct. 16 – Nov. 6, 2021

 A Christmas Carol: $20

 Prices do not include phone and web service fees.
 There are no service fees if tickets are purchased at the Box Office.
 All patrons over the age of two must purchase a ticket.

 Most Affordable Option: Subscribing to the whole season saves you up to 15% on tickets for the year!

 Guaranteed Seats: LTA puts on fantastic, sold-out shows each year.
 As a subscriber, you are ensured a seat to every main stage performance.
-However, if you purchase the 6-show series subscription, Jesus Christ Superstar will not be included.
+However, if you purchase the 6-show series subscription, The Producers will not be included.
 A Christmas Carol is also not included in any subscription package but can be purchased separately.

 Reserved Seats: With season tickets you will not have to wait in line to pick up tickets since your seats will already be reserved and the tickets mailed to you.